A Michaelmas Prayer

 Michael – Head Honcho of Heaven

 Archangels are the highest order of God’s creations of which there were originally 8, but following the war between Heaven and Hell are now seven in total.
-Each of the Archangels oversees particular areas of human life and are intermediaries, or for a better word “messengers” between humanity and the heavenly realm.
+Each of the Archangels oversees particular areas of human life and are intermediaries, or for lack of a better word “messengers” between humanity and the heavenly realm.
 There is much debate over exactly how many belong to this highest level of being but the core seven are as follows:

 The Archangels – Gabriel, Raphael, Uriel, Camael, Jophiel, Zadkiel, and the Head Honcho of Heaven, himself, Michael.